Software Systems

 See Github LSS-USDL, Github Linked-USDL

+We also explored the concept of Process Analytics.
 Our intentions are twofold.
 On the one hand, we think it is fundamental to survey findings from neighboring disciplines on how Business Process Quality Metrics can be developed.
 In particular, we believe that we can gather additional insights from software engineering, cognitive science, and graph theory and relate them to business process modeling.
 A further empirical investigation might ultimately lead to establishing a complexity theory of business process models.
 On the other hand, we plan to demonstrate that these metrics serves their purpose, we plan to carry out several empirical validations by means of controlled experiments.